DependableSystemsLab/Ranger/README.md

 ## Evaluation of Ranger
-(The following commands use the LeNet model and assume you're under the following directory: /Ranger-benchmarks/LeNet-mnist/)
+(The following commands use the LeNet model and assume you're under the following directory: */Ranger-benchmarks/LeNet-mnist/*)

 ### 1. To evaluate the effectiveness in improving the DNN's error resilience

+You can compare the SDC rate of the model before and after deploying Ranger.

 ```
 python FI-lenet-org.py
 python FI-lenet-ranger.py
 ```
-You can compare the SDC rate of the model before and after deploying Ranger.

-In the LeNet example, you can compare the SDC rates in lenet-randomFI-org.csv and lenet-randomFI-ranger.csv
+In the LeNet example, the SDC rates are saved in *lenet-randomFI-org.csv* and *lenet-randomFI-ranger.csv*

 ### 2. To evaluate the impact of Ranger on accuracy

 Evaluate the accuracy of the model (with Ranger inserted) on the validation set.
-The same way as you do to evaluate the common model.
+The same way as you do to evaluate common model.

 ```
 python lenet-accuracy-org.py